unreal-archive/unreal-archive/README.md

 **Utilities and Tools:**
 - `unpack`: Unpack the contents of a umod file to a directory.
+- `install`: Unpack the contents of a file, URL or hash, and place within an Unreal game's standard directory layout (Maps, System, Textures etc).

 **Website Build:**
 - `www`: Generate the HTML website for browsing content.